 Research background

-Home-monitoring of disease activity in inflammatory bowel disease (IBD) has previously been shown to reduce time to remission, hospital admissions and outpatient visits, as well as to increase compliance with medical therapy, quality of life, and to empower patients, however, none has investigated how often adult patients with IBD should home-monitor for disease activity.
-This study showed that the electronic health (eHealth), on demand (OD) screening procedure were cheaper and equally good on all disease measures as screening every third month (3M).
+Home-monitoring of disease activity in inflammatory bowel disease (IBD) has previously been shown to reduce time to remission, hospital admissions and outpatient visits, to increase compliance with medical therapy and quality of life and to empower patients.
+However, no study has investigated how often adult patients with IBD should home-monitor for disease activity.
+This study showed that the electronic health (eHealth), on demand (OD) screening procedure was cheaper and equally good on all disease measures as screening every third month (3M).

 Research motivation